-- Any tent or inflatable structure measuring less than 150 m2 must contain two evacuation routes of a width of at least 1.5 m, located as far as possible from one another and free of any obstructions.
+- Any tent or inflatable structure of more than 150 m2 must be provided with two means of evacuation at least 1.5 m wide, as far apart as possible and free of any obstruction.

 - The maximum length of a tent or a group of tents or adjacent inflatable games on a public road must not exceed 25 linear metres (80 feet).

 - Any tent or inflatable structure must be at least 1.5 m from any fire hydrants, Siamese connections and natural gas control valves.